aubreyrjones/lemon-py/README.md

 Lexer definitions appear inside a comment block as a contiguous run of `token : pattern` definitions, one per line, starting on the line following `@lexdef` and continuing until `@endlex`.
-Note that these lines are _not_ removed from the grammar input to `lmeon`, and so should always be inside a comment block.
+Note that these definition lines are _not_ removed from the grammar input to `lemon`, and so should always be inside a comment block.
 It's an error, resulting in mysterious downstream problems, to define multiple `@lexdef` blocks.
 Do it once; do it right.

+Use `lemon_py.BuildGrammar --terminals` to output a skeleton lexer definition.
+This is derived from the header file declaring token codes output by `lemon`.
+You will want to replace the defined literal values with your own language's token literals, adjust terminator values and skips, and define value-type tokens as described below.

 The lexer itself is relatively basic.
-It handles two classes of tokens ("literal" and "value"), plus user-defined skip patterns and pre-defined string support.
+It handles two classes of tokens ("literal" and "value"), plus user-defined skip patterns and string support.
 Declarations of different classes may be mixed in the `@lexdef` block, and the ordering rules discussed below apply only to the relative definition of different tokens of the _same class_.

 "literal" tokens are defined by a fixed string of characters, and are stored/matched with a basic prefix tree.
 Literals are matched